Dina-Nashaat/Data-Structures-and-Algorithms-Nanodegree/investigating_texts_calls/Analysis.md

     incomingNumber, answeringNumber, _, _  = call
     if isBangaloreFixedLine(incomingNumber): //O(m)
         incomingBangaloreCount += 1
-        if(isBangaloreFixedLine(answeringNumber)):
+        if(isBangaloreFixedLine(answeringNumber)): //O(m)
             answeringBangaloreCount += 1
 ```
 for looping over calls and checking each string against a regular expression: **O(n * m)**
-where n is the number of calls and m is the lenght of number string
+where n is the number of calls and m is the length of phone string

 ## Task 4A:
 **identifyPossibleTelemarketers**: